 While living in Nepal, Lorch covered the April 2015 earthquake and its aftermath for The New York Times, NPR, PRI, USA Today, The Daily Beast, UNHCR and The Asian Development Bank.
 She was a frequent commentator on NPR, PBS and NBC News.
 She has raised funds for and is assisting in the rebuilding of a Nepali village.
 Prior to the devastating earthquake, Lorch worked with Nepali schools as well as with local government entities to promote Kathmandu garbage clean-up and plastic-free campaigns.
 Her writing focuses on themes as varied as politics, religion, running, family, development efforts, trekking, pollution, holy goats and stray dogs.

-Now in Turkey, Lorch has reported on terrorist bombings and Syrian refugees and writes for UNICEF.
-She is also a New York Times expert for "Times/Journeys."
+In Turkey, Lorch has reported on terrorist bombings and Syrian refugees and wrote for UNICEFand UNHCR.
+She was also a New York Times expert for "Times/Journeys."

 Lorch has written book chapters on post-traumatic stress as well as the role of the media in humanitarian crises.
 She has lectured extensively on war reporting, journalism ethics, refugee issues, humanitarian intervention, and the role of the media in the battlefield.
 She has been a frequent guest speaker on CNN, FOX, MSNBC, BBC, CBC, PBS (The Charlie Rose Show), C-SPAN and National Public Radio.
 She is a recipient of the 2008 Barnard College Distinguished Alumna Award Award and while in Kenya was a member of Karura Forest's Management Committee.
 Karura Forest, once controlled by gangs and bandits, is now one of Nairobi's last wooded parks and one of the city's safest recreation areas.
 It was rescued from developers by Nobel Laureate Prof. Wangari Maathai.

-She lives in Turkey with her husband Johannes Zutt, who works at The World Bank.
+Lorch is an Adjunct Professor at Georgetown University in Washington D.C.
+She lives in Maryland with her husband Johannes Zutt, who works at The World Bank.
 The couple met when she interviewed him on the subject of Sudanese refugees.
 They married in 2003 and have three children from his first marriage, Madeline, Nicholas and Alexander, as well as a son, Lucas.

 Donatella Lorch has worked as a media consultant: as advisor and strategizer, writer, reporter, producer and film narrator.